lter/Excel-Metadata-to-EML/EML/SupportTool/readme.txt

 README

-EXCEL METADATA TO EML - Version 0.3  (updated 2017 July 20)
+EXCEL METADATA TO EML - Version 0.4  (updated 2021 February 22)

-The standalone executables and the Perl script described below convert LTER EML Metadata Submission Template files (see xlsx2EML-03_Metadata_Template_FCE.xlsx) to EML 2.1.
+The standalone executables and the Perl script described below convert LTER EML Metadata Submission Template files (see xlsx2EML-04_Metadata_Template_FCE.xlsx) to EML 2.2.
 The metadata template and this program are based on the EML Best Practices, Version 2 document released in August 2011.

 This program was developed with support from the Florida Coastal Everglades (FCE),